Mihir-D/RoboND-Rover-Project/writeup_template.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+`Environment details:`
+1. Resolution -------------------> 800 * 600
+2. Graphics quality -------------> Fantastic
+3. FPS o/p ----------------------> 5

+The rover does a pretty well job in remaining close to left wall.
+Mainly, the rover can navigate more than 95% terrain every time.In case of very large open area as shown below, it is misguided slightly.

 ![alt text][image3]